"Queen Victoria didn't even believe we existed (though I don't believe in monarchy, so I guess we're even)."

 , Have I Mentioned I am Gay?

 .
 The opposite of Girl on Girl Is Hot

-(when the characters are old enough to make out and the act is fetishised).
+(when the characters are old enough to be sexual with each other and the act is fetishised).

 open/close all folders

 Anime and Manga

 - Pictured: Uranus and Neptune are lovers in Sailor Moon, although never outright stated as such.
 Most adaptations take further steps to make them plausibly deniable, or just contradict the idea all together: